rafaelmchaves/transferService/README.md

   This package shows everything that this project doing.

-  Don't can use tecnologies in this class, ex: Mongo, RabbitMQ etc. Only pure java libraries.
+  Can't use tecnologies in this class, ex: Mongo, RabbitMQ etc. Only pure java libraries.

 - Package gateway: